A monster was born in that evening fog, a monster that ate elves and humans and bears and anything that fell into its path.

 The Count clutched his cane as they dragged him back into the house.
 He said little as the healer Elanore came to his side, her face anxious as she looked for signs of injuries.

-He pondered the full circle he had come, through light and darkness once again.
+Wolfram pondered the full circle he had come, through light and darkness once again.

-This time it was not a wind of his guardian spirits that spoke to him and pulled him from the brink of what he might be.
+This time it was not a wind of his guardian spirits that spoke to him and pulled him from the brink of what he might become.
 It was not a man of enormous will and power like his grandfather who bravely faced him when he gone astray.
 This time it was magic come to life — lions born with their own will and power — and the offspring of that great man.

 “Marrok.
 Giles.
 Tala,” he sat up suddenly.
 “Listen.”